 •Western YPT guide

-•Accommodation according to itinerary in twin/double share, except on days 4, 5 & 6 where we will be sharing a yurt with each other
+•Accommodation according to itinerary in twin/double share, except on day 4, 5 & 6 where we will be sharing a yurt together

 •Entrance fees to all sites outlined on the itinerary

 •Lunch and dinners on days 4, 5 & 6 and dinner on day 7

 •Travel to Bishkek at the start and end of the tour

 •Visas or LOIs for Kyrgyzstan.
 Most Western passport holders can now enter Kyrgyzstan without a visa

 •Meals other than those stipulated (allow up to $10 per meal)